 Camden / Bar / Cuisine: Gastro

 This Camden pub is at its best during the summer months.
-In its detachment from the noisy Camden High Street, the alfresco beer garden would seem like a quiet place to enjoy a pint of real ale (of which there are 4), specialty beer (7 of), lager (9 of), or cider (5 of), except that well over 300 other sun worshippers have had the same idea.
+In its detachment from the noisy Camden High Street, the alfresco beer garden would seem like a quiet place to enjoy a pint of real ale, except that well over 300 other sun worshippers have had the same idea.
 This sun-blessed and tree-shaded picnic bench beer garden also comes complete with hog roasts and BBQs, romantic fairy lights, and warming heaters.
 Regent's Park is only a short walk away for those who crave grass under their arse.
 We find it hard to think of a better north London beer garden than this.

 Wandsworth / Bar / Restaurant / Cuisine: Gastro

 This huge beer garden overlooks the River Thames and enjoys a slight breeze on those hot (and rare) summer beer garden days.
-The outdoor section was given a complete refurbishment in 2013 so now you can expect even more room, a new outdoor bar, and riverside cabins which can be hired for private parties.
-There's also a new state-of-the-art American BBQ provided alfresco treats such as rack of West Country pork ribs with Coca Cola glaze and pulled pork bap with red onion, sour cream and French fries.
+Expect a huge beer garden, outdoor bar, and riverside cabins which can be hired for private parties.
+There's also a state-of-the-art American BBQ providing a whole menu of tasty al fresco treats.
 This outdoor terrace is not easily found but it is certainly popular.
 Don't bother coming if you don't consider yourself sexy in the sun.
 The vibe is most definitely Mediterranean at this pub.

 Hampstead / Bar / Cuisine: Eclectic